 - Forbes Magazine: Technology's 100 Highest Rollers (2001)

 - US News: Top 10 Technology Innovators (2000)

-- IEEE: Best Paper Award (Image and Multimedimensional Signal (1999)
+- Institute of Electrical and Electronics Engineers: Best Paper Award (Image and Multimedimensional Signal (1999)